AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/migrate-jcr-asset-processor.md

     ![Guides-asset-processor](images/guides-asset-processor.png){width="550" align="left"}

-1. To start the process, select the **New Process** tab on the top right corner of the window.
+1. Select **New Process** tab on the top right corner of the window to start a new processing task.

     ![New-process-asset-processor](images/new-process-asset-processor.png){width="550" align="left"}